Jiab77/linux-cachyos-deb/README.md

 - Auto-detection of CPU architecture for optimization.
 - Selection of CachyOS specific optimizations.
 - Configuration of CPU scheduler, LLVM LTO, tick rate, and more.
-- Support for various kernel configurations such as NUMA, NR_CPUS, Hugepages, and LRU.
+- Support for various kernel configurations such as KCFI, NUMA, NR_CPUS, Hugepages, and LRU.
 - Application of O3 optimization and performance governor settings.

 ## Usage